David Humphreys Storer

-David Humphreys Storer (March 26, 1804—September 10, 1891) was an American physician and naturalist.
-He served as dean of the Faculty of Medicine at Harvard Medical School from 1855–1864, and published on the reptiles and fishes of New England.
+David Humphreys Storer (March 26, 1804 – September 10, 1891) was an American physician and naturalist.
+He served as dean of the Faculty of Medicine at Harvard Medical School from 1855 to 1864.

+He identified numerous fish species and published on the reptiles and fishes of New England.
 He was elected as a member of the American Philosophical Society in 1872.

 The colubrid snake genus Storeria is named in his honor.